EricTalv/todo-app/README.md

 ## Description

-Make a todo app in vanilla JS and add theme switching capibilites and also session storage.
+Make a todo app in vanilla JS and add theme switching capibilites.

+## Other Features

+I plan to experiment with animating small interactions to make the app more smooth.

 ## Project status